Battle of Waxhaws

 The Battle of Waxhaws (also known as the Waxhaws Massacre, Buford's Massacre, and Battle of Waxhaw Creek) was a military engagement which took place near Lancaster, South Carolina on May 29, 1780, during the American Revolutionary War.
 A provincial unit, the British Legion commanded by Lieutenant Colonel Banastre Tarleton, overtook a Patriot force led by Abraham Buford.
 Buford's men consisted of Continental Army soldiers, while Tarleton's force was mostly made up of Loyalist troops.
 After the two forces sighted each other, Buford rejected an offer of surrender terms, and Tarleton's cavalry charged.
 An unknown number of Buford's men then attempted to surrender at the same time as Tarleton's horse was shot, pinning him underneath.
-An unknown number of Loyalists, angered by this apparent perfidy, continued their attack, killing several Patriots until order was restored.
+An unknown number of Loyalists, angered by this apparent perfidy, continued their attack, killing some Patriots until order was restored.

 Of the 420 soldiers serving under Buford during the battle 104 escaped, 113 were killed, 150 were injured and 53 were captured.
 The British suffered 5 men killed and 12 wounded.
 Patriots called their lopsided defeat a "massacre".
 The battle became the subject of an intensive propaganda campaign by Patriots to bolster recruitment and incite resentment against the British.
 Patriots subsequently coined the term "Tarleton's quarter" to refer to the practice of giving no quarter during battles, though he had not ordered his men to attack the surrendering Patriots.
 In subsequent engagements in the Carolinas, it became rare for either side to take significant prisoners.